bitbi-core/bitbi.org.website/content/install/_index.md

 multicolumn = true
 +++

-To try out BitBi you have to install the appropriate software.
-Depending on your use case you may need to install:
+To try out BitBi you have two options:

+1. The hard way: you can download full node and miner seprarately, and configure them manually.
+2. The easy way: you can download a wallet that includes a full node and a miner.

+## The hard way

 * ### BitBi Command-line